alvarobem/GO_Examples/README.md

 Here I'm going to publish some Go Examples

 ## NumericalSeries.go
-Show numbers between valueA and valueB in pairs
+Show numbers between A and B in pairs

+Example:  A=4 and B=10, result -> 4 6 8 10